A dental implant is the closest thing to a natural tooth, and has two main parts:

 The technological advancements have significantly improved the treatment options available for patients missing just one or a few, or all of their teeth.
 For those with failing teeth or severe periodontal disease – dental implants look, feel and function like natural teeth and because they integrate best with the bone and become a part of the jaw, they preserve bone structure and prevent the inevitable bone loss that results from missing teeth.

-What are “denture implants”?
-Are they really implants or dentures?
+Are they implants or dentures?
 The term refers directly to a very specialized surgical procedure that is performed under anesthetic.
-One or more small titanium rods are literally screwed into the bone of the dental ridge under your gums, and the tops of the rods are left exposed above the gum line.
+One or more small titanium rods are screwed into the bone of the dental ridge under your gums, and the tops of the rods are left exposed above the gum line.
 The implants are then given time to heal, usually at least two months.
 If all looks good, then you are ready for the denture to attach and mount to the implants underneath.
-This strongly increases best the retention and stability of the denture.
+This sharply increases best the retention and stability of the denture.

 Few more benefits:

-Dental implants can help to maintain and retain the supporting jaw bone that would otherwise shrink away.
-Tthis will help maintaing the facial structure and preventing of a sunken-in appearance to the face.
+- Dental implants can help to maintain and retain the supporting jaw bone that would otherwise shrink away.
+This will help keep the facial structure and preventing of a sunken-in appearance to the face.

 Are implant supported dentures more beneficial than standard dentures?
 Ask yourself these questions: